-There are times when we have exhausted all other options, but to fire an employee.
+There are times when we have exhausted all other options, and the remaining option is to fire an employee.
 Of course, getting to this point should rarely be sudden or impulsive.
 First off, we need a robust process for working on problematic issues.
 Only after significant attempts and plenty of time has passed is it time to consider firing your employee as an option.
-Let look at how to create a sound process.
+Let’s look at how to create a sound process.

 How we got here

 Let’s consider several possible reasons why we are thinking about firing someone.

 First, we may have failed to do an adequate job of interviewing a candidate.
 In my experience before nearly every termination, we had warning signs, usually in the first interviews.
 But we chose to minimize or ignore the issues we saw.
 We failed to take the issues we were seeing seriously enough.

 Second, there are times when we saw potential concerns, but we failed to provide inadequate supervision.
 This failure was not intentional but usually occurred because we were distracted by other, seemingly more pressing problems.

 Third, are those situations where we did not fail at all.
 Instead, we just ended up having an employee who turned out not to fit well.

 Whichever the reasons, firing an employee may be the only acceptable remedy that is fair to all parties.
 In these situations, failure to take action leads to dysfunction and sometimes even ill health for the employee and your business.
 As hard as it may be, part of one’s role as an owner or manager is to correct any hiring errors.

 Overview of the process